 El Salvador Single parents are eligible to adopt.
 If you are American, try Americans for International Aid and Adoption first, followed by All Blessings International (although it states ‘single women’) or Villa Hope (does not specify if singles are allowed).
 Here is the adoption authority website which lists agencies for citizens of various countries, and here is the US Embassy in El Salvador.
 Hopefully the agency of your choice will be able to advise you if children with HIV are waiting.
 ElSalvadorAdopt Yahoo Group and El Salvador Adoption Group

 South Africa is open to single adoptive moms and dads.
 As of summer 2012, this country has only recently opened to parents from USA.
-The two American adoption agencies with pilot programs are currently Bethany Christian Services and Spence Chapin.
+The three American adoption agencies with pilot programs are currently Bethany Christian Services, Spence Chapin and La Vida International.
 Canadians and citizens of other countries which have an adoption agreement with South Africa can also adopt.
 If you are in a different country and want to find out if you can adopt, you could inquire with your country’s adoption authority and South Africa’s adoption authority Department of Social Development, Registrar of Adoptions and/or The Commissioner of Child Welfare.
 There are HIV+ orphans in need of parental care.
 Three organizations which may be able to assist in identifying a waiting child include Acres of Love, Shepherd’s Keep and The Love of Christ (TLC).
 According to adoption.state.gov; “Both married couples and partners in a life partnership (including same-sex partners) can jointly adopt a child and a single person may also adopt individually.”
-However, discretion is advised as many of the agencies and orphanages are faith based.
-In other words, LGBT adoption is legal in South Africa, so if you live in an area where gay adoption is legal AND which has an adoption agreement with South Africa, you might be able to adopt openly (if you can find an appropriate agency, court and orphanage).
+However, discretion is advised as many of the agencies and orphanages are faith based although La Vida International specifically states that they work with LGBT individuals and couples.
+In other words, LGBT adoption is legal in South Africa, so if you live in an area where gay adoption is legal AND which has an adoption agreement with South Africa, you can adopt openly (if you can find an appropriate agency, court and orphanage).
 In Canada, there are a couple of agencies currently working in South Africa, but none of them (I have found yet) indicate accepting single male applicants.
-Another option is to try to find out if independent adoption is an option in that country.

 St. Vincent Creative Adoptions is the only US adoption agencies working in St. Vincent and it states “single women”.
 If you are Canadian, you could inquire with CAFAC (experience with HIV adoption) to see if single men can adopt children with HIV although their website also indicates “single women”.
 However, adoption.state.gov indicates “single parents may adopt” which does not exclude men, so it is worth inquiring.
 I don’t personally know of any orphans living with HIV in need of parental care in St. Vincent and the Grenadines, but I’m happy to help anyone research this topic.
 SVG Adopt Yahoo Group